About Boston Universal Pre-K

 Prepare your child for success!
 Prekindergarten gets your child ready for school with a strong foundation for learning now.

 The Boston Public Schools preschool program is one of the strongest in the nation.
 Research shows children who attend BPS preschool are more prepared for kindergarten in the areas of early math, reading, and social-emotional development.

-All Boston children who are four years old on or before September 1 are eligible.
-The preschool program is a 6.5-hour school day at either a BPS school or a UPK community-based early learning center for 180 days per year.
+All Boston children who are four years old on or before September 1 are eligible for Universal Pre-K. The preschool program is a 6.5-hour school day at either a BPS school or a UPK community-based center for 180 days per year.
 See a map of Boston UPK community-based locations for 2021-2022 here.